will118/EPL-DB/README.md

 - I want to move the Fixture.order(:kickoff).first(8) and elsif (time_until < -6650) x.delete business into its own class or module.

-- also there's some encoding mismatch I'm guessing it's not UTF, anyway it's from the BBC lineup where it looks fine, then when I scrape it I get stuff like "\u00C3\u0096zil" which gets lost somewhere.
+> also there's some encoding mismatch I'm guessing it's not UTF, anyway it's from the BBC lineup where it looks fine, then when I scrape it I get stuff like "\u00C3\u0096zil" which gets lost somewhere.
 I haven't looked into it.
+(As of Friday 18th October at 4:16pm - I think I've solved this as was because the model was string rather than text and I remember reading recently that 255 in string and way more in text.
+I'm guessing because its a UTF world rails/AR had to make it comply to store)

 ### Tests